 To achieve our mission, we research ways to help remove barriers to opportunity in each of these pathways, promote our solutions to policymakers and the public, and help effective and innovative social enterprises deliver results in their communities.
 Our ultimate goal is to see every Georgian who is willing to seize the opportunities presented to them living a life that can be characterized as truly flourishing.

-The Vice President of Development is a full-time position and will be based in GCO’s Atlanta office.
-The Vice President of Development will manage a Development Associate and Director of Institutional Giving.
+The Director of Development is a full-time position and will be based in GCO’s Atlanta office.
+The Director of Development will manage a Development Associate and Director of Institutional Giving.

 - Manage the overall development functions for the organization, including managing the Director of Institutional Giving and Development Associate